iLib-js/ilib-mono/README.md

 packages in the `node_modules` directory, and ask each to return the requested locale data.
 If the ilib package has no loadable locale data, it will return nothing.
-If it does, then that package will include its own data into set that the assemble tool is collecting.
-In this way, multiple ilib packages can include their own data into the collected set and the superset of all of the data will be loaded in your application only once.
+If it does, then that package will include its own data into the overall set that the assemble tool is collecting.
+In this way, multiple ilib packages can add their own data into the collected set and this superset of all of the data will be loaded in your application when the locale data for a particular locale is loaded.

 The `ilib-assemble` tool is called with a list of locales that your application would like to support.
 It will only include the data for those